brackenluke/note-app/README.md

 ## Description
 This application is used for creating and saving notes.
 I learned a lot during the process about creating routes, and how to access the backend.

+## Credits
+Some of the code I used is from another project.
+I used this github repo as an example to help: https://github.com/viakeegan/notes-are-kee.

 ## How to use
 Make sure you have node installed.
 Open the project.
 Find the "note-app" folder and open it in your terminal.
 Type "npm i" then "node server.js" to start the server.
 Naviagte to your browser and type "[localhost](http://localhost:3001/)"